Odyseus/CLIApplicationsManager/AppData/docs_sources/includes/KnowledgeBase/notes.rst

     + There seems to exist only a handful of javaScript libraries (I found only two) and they either have limited rendering capabilities (`restructured <https://github.com/seikichi/restructured/>`_) or they are an absolute nightmare to build and use (`Est <https://github.com/frantic1048/Est/>`_).
 And the only thing that both have in common is that they are immensely bloated.
     + In light of this, either ignore ``.rst`` files, convert them to Markdown if they are simple and not too extensive or convert them to HTML if they are complex and too large. **Moving on...**

-- To keep it simple, and to avoid to check if I'm dealing with files or folders, the folders **md** and **pdf** should always containg their files in two (2) levels sub-directories (Category Name/Sub-Category Name/File Name.ext).
+- To keep it simple, and to avoid to check if I'm dealing with files or folders, the folders **epub**, **html**, **md** and **pdf** should always containg their files in two (2) levels sub-directories (Category Name/Sub-Category Name/File Name.ext).
 This is to simplify the function :any:`KnowledgeBaseApp.app_utils.DataTablesObject.generate_data_by_file_extension`.
 The first level directories are always a category name and the second level directories are always sub-categories.

 HTML to Markdown conversion
 ---------------------------